 The supported employment training and placement program of Daniel’s Place employed 27 participants in paid positions in Step Up’s kitchen and café.

-Since its opening in July 1998, Daniel’s Place has consistently promoted early intervention and education to reduce the likelihood of the effects of mental illness becoming a persistent and disabling condition.
+Since its opening in July 1998, Daniel’s Place has consistently promoted early intervention and education to reduce the likelihood of the effects of mental health issues becoming a persistent and disabling condition.

 The facility is named after Daniel Greenberg (1959-1997).
 Daniel was a scholar, athlete, actor, humanitarian, and outreach worker at Step Up and member of the Step Up Board Of Directors.
 Daniel’s Place members are also members of Step Up with full access to all of its services.
 Read a letter from a grateful Daniel’s Place parent…